-Families applying for financial aid must fill out the School and Student Services Parent Financial Statement (SSS PFS) application and upload all recent tax returns.
-Friends understands that families are comprised in a variety of ways, but it is expected that all parents/guardians assume financial responsibility for the child, to the extent that they are financially able and will contribute to the education of the student.
-Thus, to be considered for financial aid, both custodial and non-custodial parents must complete the Parent Financial Statement forms and submit tax information, regardless of their relationship status.
+All families applying for financial aid must fill out the School and Student Services Parent Financial Statement (PFS) application and upload their two most recent tax returns.
+Friends expects that all parents/guardians—to the extent that they are financially able—will assume financial responsibility for their child(ren) and will contribute to their education.
+Thus, to be considered for financial aid, both custodial and non-custodial parents, regardless of relationship status, must complete the PFS and submit tax information.
 If only one parent is legally financially responsible for the applicant, supporting documentation must be provided.

-All returning families must submit a new Parent Financial Statement (PFS) before the deadline each year, and all past school bills must be paid in full to be considered for a financial aid award.
-Unless a family’s financial circumstances changes considerably from one year to the next, families receiving financial aid can reasonably expect continued financial support in line with what they have been receiving if their financial situation remains the same, with relative adjustments made for tuition increases.
-However, if a family experiences significant financial changes, tuition awards will be adjusted accordingly.
+All returning families must submit a new Parent Financial Statement (PFS) before the deadline each year, and all school accounts must be paid in full to be considered for a financial aid package.
+Families receiving aid can reasonably expect continued financial support in line with what they have been receiving, assuming their financial circumstances remain consistent.
+The Committee also takes into consideration the tuition increases from year-to-year and adjusts financial aid packages accordingly.
+If a family experiences significant financial change in any given year, tuition awards will be adjusted accordingly.

-While financial aid is awarded towards the cost of tuition, we offer comprehensive support for costs beyond tuition for students on financial aid towards almost everything for which there is an additional cost, like school events, trips, and activities with fees.
-Please see our Support for Costs Beyond Tuition page for more details.
+While financial aid packages apply to the cost of tuition, we offer comprehensive support for costs beyond tuition for students on financial aid towards almost everything for which there is an additional cost, like school events, trips, and activities with fees.
+Please see the Costs Beyond Tuition page for more details.

+If initially accepted without, or not currently on, financial aid, a family cannot expect to receive financial aid at Friends unless there is a major change in life or financial circumstances (unemployment, health issues, etc.).
 Before enrolling at Friends, we encourage families to carefully assess their capacity to afford the full educational experience.
 The School budgets for financial aid in advance and works to anticipate the needs of families using information from the previous year and projected data.
-If initially accepted without, or not currently on, financial aid, a family cannot expect to receive financial aid at Friends unless there is a major change in life or financial circumstances (unemployment, health issues, etc.).
-The school reserves modest emergency funds for families who encounter dramatic, unforeseeable financial crises over the course of their time at Friends.
+However, the School does reserve a modest emergency fund for families who encounter dramatic, unforeseeable financial crises over the course of their time at Friends.
 Modest aid may also be awarded to families whose income growth has not kept pace with that of tuition and other expenses.